 There are several Chinatowns in Japan.
 The one in Nagasaki is the second biggest one in Japan after the Chinatown in Yokohama.
-There are about 40 shops and restaurants in the area.
-There are four entrances and each entrance has a Chinese style gate.
+About 40 shops and restaurants are in the area.
+There are four entrances and each entrance has a Chinese-style gate.
 During Chinese New Year, they hold the Lantern Festival, during which the streets are beautifully decorated with lanterns.
 If you have a chance to go there, don’t forget the local delicacy “champon”, which is a unique noodle dish.

 Oura Church was constructed in 1862, which makes it the oldest existing Catholic church in Japan.
 During the Edo period, Christianity was banned by the shogun government.
 In 1854, when Japan stopped the isolation policy and Nagasaki Port was opened to most western countries (before, it was only open to the Netherlands) in 1859 after which a lot of westerners started to live in Japan.
 French missionary Bernard-Thadée Petitjean constructed the church for the westerners.
 Now it is Japan’s national treasure and one of the World Heritage sites in Japan.